Environment Configuration

 |---|

-setup | string | Shell command to run after clone, before the agent starts. |
+setup | string | Shell command to run after clone, before the agent starts.
+Cached by seed volumes. |

 terminals | array | Background processes to start and keep running. |